M. Marais, 1999

 Elizabeth M. Marais in 1999.
 It is found from Cape Province to

-Northern Cape of South Africa, growing in a well drained soil with
+Northern Cape in South Africa, growing in a well drained soil with

 some water and some to lots of sun.
 The caudex can grow to one